Nadolina/WGS_Kastner_lab/README.md

 ### Module 1: Re-alignment

 The process of extracting reads from an aligned BAM mostly adheres to the instructions in (2).
 This extracts the sequences, and removes alignment features, producing an unaligned BAM (uBAM).
 Then, we mark any adapters which may be artifacts from sequencing and can interfere with alignment.
 MarkIlluminaAdapters produces a new BAM with these demarcations, as well as a metrics file describing the adapters found, but for space, the demarcated BAM is deleted, and the metrics are retained.
-In the last step, I pipeline the adapter-marked bam through SamToFastq, bwa-mem2 alignment to GRCh38 with decoys, and MergeBamAlignment to concatenate the unmapped reads back to the final bam.
+In the last step, I pipe the adapter-marked bam through SamToFastq, bwa-mem2 alignment to GRCh38 with decoys, and MergeBamAlignment to concatenate the unmapped reads back to the final bam.

 Samtools stats is run on both the original and final bam.
 Fastqc is run on the reverted bam to look at the quality of the sequence reads.